logpai/loglizer/README.md

 **Loglizer is a machine learning-based log analysis toolkit for system anomaly detection**.
 Logs are imperative in the development and maintenance process of many software systems.
 They record detailed runtime information during system operation that allows developers and support engineers to monitor their systems and dissect anomalous behaviors and errors.
 Loglizer provides such a tool that implements a set of automated log analysis techniques for anomaly detection.

-:telescope: **News:** We have updated the demo code for better usage by 2019/02/18.
+:telescope: **News: We have updated the hands-on demo for code readability by 2019/02/18.**

 :telescope: If you use loglizer in your research for publication, please kindly cite the following paper.
 + Shilin He, Jieming Zhu, Pinjia He, Michael R. Lyu.
 [Experience Report: System Log Analysis for Anomaly Detection](https://jiemingzhu.github.io/pub/slhe_issre2016.pdf), *IEEE International Symposium on Software Reliability Engineering (ISSRE)*, 2016. [[Bibtex](https://dblp.org/rec/bibtex/conf/issre/HeZHL16)]